Up till here I wrote about how to make a nice

 Once your little seedling gets a few leaves with 'fingers' it's starting to look like a little plant.

-Because after this stage the treatment of seedlings is basically the same as the treatment of cuttings, I suggest we discuss cuttings now and proceed with the story later.
+Because after this stage the treatment of seedlings is basically the same as the treatment of cuttings,

 Although clones seems to be a normal word for cuttings in the US of A, people in Europe think of sheep called Dolly, hearing this word.
 That is why I will use the word cuttings instead.